bbauska/meta-react-basics/README.md

 They also advise not to nest folders too deep, and to keep things simple and not overthink it.

-They even say that if you\'re just starting out, you shouldn\'t spend more than five minutes setting up a project.
+They even say that if you&apos;re just starting out, you shouldn&apos;t spend more than five minutes setting up a project.

 Taking this advice into account, you might say that for a small project